Humpback whale breaching in Monterey Bay. Photo courtesy of Nancy Black, Monterey Bay Whale Watch more

 Monterey's knowledgeable whale watch leaders have several tips for novice whale watchers.

-Prepare for your whale watching excursion by taking seasickness medication at least an hour before boarding your boat, Black advises.
+Take sea-sickness medication: Prepare for your excursion by taking seasickness medication at least an hour before boarding your boat.
 This will give the medication time to take effect and ensure that you can enjoy the whale watch without getting queasy.
-If you prefer to avoid medications, Shake says, ginger products can be an effective and natural anti-nausea remedy.

 Book Your Whale Watching Trip Now!